My family tree and family legends

 Note the marks with yellow where names does not match Swedish naming traditions.
 Also note the red thread on the green with two shields at the same position.

-Swedish regions
+Swedish regions and family orgin

 The shields on my family tree marks where the oldest persons listed at my family tree lived in.
 At my fathers fathers side Västergötland (Skaraborgs län) then comes Södermanland.
 At my fathers mothers side Närke and Östergötland at the same shield and after that mainly Södermanland and also Västergötland at one position.
 At my mothers fathers side Skåne and at my mothers mothers side Västergötland (Älvsborgs län).